-Budget Balance Movements for Quarter Opening Balance at October 1 Less - Anticipated level of private sponsorship on Community Link not to be achieved.
-(1,600) Add - Growth in the rate base greater than originally estimated and therefore 67,200 increased rate income.
-07,200 Add - Sundry general revenues (commissions, photocopying, etc) more than anticipated.
-3,000 Less - Sales of mapping revenues from GIS less than anticipated.
-(3,000) Less - Provision of financial assistance, in conjunction with Northern Rivers Health, for medical services in Nimbin for a twelve month period.
-(10,400) Less - Expenses for Sister City celebrations in November greater than anticipated and a monument, discussed for some time, was erected at an approximate cost of \$13,000.
-(15,700) Add - Building and planning service revenues continue to increase due to the heightened activity in the development industry.
+Budget Balance Movements for Quarter Amount \$ Opening Balance at October 1 (157,900) Less - Anticipated level of private sponsorship on Community Link not to be (1,600) achieved.
+Add - Growth in the rate base greater than originally estimated and therefore 67,200 increased rate income.
+Add - Sundry general revenues (commissions, photocopying, etc) more than 3,000 anticipated.
+Less - Sales of mapping revenues from GIS less than anticipated.
+(3,000) Less - Provision of financial assistance, in conjunction with Northern Rivers Health, (10,400) for medical services in Nimbin for a twelve month period.
+Less - Expenses for Sister City celebrations in November greater than anticipated (15,700) and a monument, discussed for some time, was erected at an approximate cost of \$13,000.
+Add - Building and planning service revenues continue to increase due to the 91,000 heightened activity in the development industry.
 To maintain service levels, part of the additional revenue has been used to employ part time/relief staff or pay overtime.
 Also, the P&D office is being modified to cater for increased staff numbers and the better utilisation of existing space.
-91,000 Add - Subdivisions fees have increased due to heightened activity in the development industry.
+Add - Subdivisions fees have increased due to heightened activity in the 7,400 development industry.
 Part of these funds have been applied to the provision of a motor vehicle in the Survey & Design section.
-7,400